Lutando/docs-oxd/sources/plugin/wordpress/index.md

 In the Plugin interface you can enable, disable and delete scopes.

+> If you have chosen to limit enrollment to users with specific roles in the OP, you will also need to request the `Permission` scope, as shown in the above screenshot.

 #### Authentication

 ##### Bypass the local WordPress login page and send users straight to the OP for authentication